facebookresearch/mmf/docs/source/tutorials/concepts.md

 that you want to train using `--config [config_path]` option.
 The final config can be retrieved using `registry.get('config')` anywhere in your codebase.
 You can access the attributes from these configs by using `dot` notation.
-For e.g. if you want to get the value of maximum iterations, you can get that by `registry.get('config').training_parameters.max_updates`.
+For e.g. if you want to get the value of maximum iterations, you can get that by `registry.get('config').training.max_updates`.

 The values in the configuration can be overriden using two formats:

-- Individual Override: For e.g. you want to use `DataParallel` to train on multiple GPUs, you can override the default value of `False` by passing arguments `training_parameters.data_parallel True` at the end your command.
+- Individual Override: For e.g. you want to use `DataParallel` to train on multiple GPUs, you can override the default value of `False` by passing arguments `training.data_parallel True` at the end your command.
 This will override that option on the fly.
 - DemJSON based override: The above option gets clunky when you are trying to run the hyperparameters sweeps over model parameters.
 To avoid this, you can update a whole block using a demjson string.
-For e.g. to use early stopping as well update the patience, you can pass `--config_override "{training_parameters: {should_early_stop: True, patience: 5000}}"`.
+For e.g. to use early stopping as well update the patience, you can pass `--config_override "{training: {should_early_stop: True, patience: 5000}}"`.
 This demjson string is easier to generate programmatically than the individual override.

 ```eval_rst
 .. note::